Scheduling Workloads

 Additionally, Volcano supports the workload queues and preemption, which can be implemented through pod annotations.
 The following table lists the supported annotations.

-You can obtain pod details to check whether the pod is scheduled by Volcano and the allocated queue.
+You can obtain pod details to check whether the pod is scheduled by Volcano to the allocated queue.

 kubectl describe pod <pod_name>